sebivenlo/ESDE_Metasploit_2022/ReadMe.md

 ### Meterpreter

 ## Information Gathering
+One of the most important tasks for successful penetration testing is the gathering of information.
+The more you know about a potential target, the easier it is to exploit that target.
 Metasploit gathers information by using the following tactics:
 * Port Scanning
 * Hunting for SQL